San Francisco Women Artists

 San Francisco Women Artists (SFWA) is one of California's oldest arts organizations.
 Created in 1887 as the Sketch Club, the organization was created by local San Francisco Bay Area women to support and promote the talents of established and emerging Bay Area women artists.
 Located in San Francisco's Sunset District, SFWA is a nonprofit organization that welcomes all genders, while specifically serving women artists.

+SFWA began in 1887 as the Sketch Club.
+In 1915, it merged with the San Francisco Art Association.
+In 1925, it reformed, as the Society of San Francisco Women Artists.
+In 1946, it renamed as San Francisco Women Artists.
+In 1983, SFWA gallery opened at 451 Hayes Street then moved to 370 Hayes Street.
+In 2025 it operates a non-profit art gallery in the Sunset District.

 History

+Background

+On Tuesday, December 15, 1885, The School of Design's opening reception of the first exhibition of women's paintings was hosted in its Pine Street rooms.

 Sketch Club

 Initially known as the Sketch Club, SFWA was organized by independent women who met to share and critique each other's work and to counter the all-male Bohemian Club.
 The Sketch Club met monthly and also went on field trips.
 In 1887, the group's activities included lectures, semi-annual exhibits, weekly sketching trips to the East Bay, summer trips to Aptos, and trips to Pacific Grove.
 The group also established a university art scholarship in 1887.
 In 1894, 28 members exhibited their artwork in the California Midwinter International Exposition of 1894, held in the California Pavilion.